 Click on the Sign Up button if you want to keep the domain.
 Click on the Start Over button if you’d like to choose a different domain name.

-After you sign up you’ll see a Congratulations screen which will count down from 10 and then redirect you to your domain’s control panel.
+You’ll eventually see a Congratulations screen which will count down from 10 and then redirect you to your domain’s control panel.

 You will be directed to login using your UNF username and password.